 If you’re following this blog, you may be anticipating an announcement about an upcoming litter.
 What you don’t see on this site is the amount thought and research that goes into the decision to breed the next litter: to breed your next beagle…and mine.
 There are many factors taken into consideration: health, temperament, movement, breed type…and I gather as much information as I can before making the decision to breed a litter.
 When I am seriously considering a stud dog, a detailed survey is sent to the stud dog owner requesting information, photos and videos of the dog, the dogs in his pedigree and the dogs that he has produced.
 If at all possible, I will have already evaluated this dog in person.
 Careful consideration is given to how this gene pool will combine with the gene pool of the bitch that I plan to breed.
 There are no perfect dogs and with each breeding I identify two or three traits that I most want to improve and I look for the stud dog and pedigree that offers the best opportunity to achieve those goals.
 I go to Nationals each year (and other shows) not to compete, not to win….but to know what exists in our gene pool and to be able to make educated breeding decisions.

 You don’t find health clearances posted on my web site: not because I don’t do health screening; not because I have something to hide.
 What you find is the statement: “Health clearances available upon request”.
-There are several reasons why I choose to do this but essentially the reason is that I want to start a dialogue.
+There are several reasons why I choose to do this but essentially the reason is that I want to promote a dialogue.
 If you are interested in the health of Talbot Hill Beagle, please ask.
 I take the health of my dogs seriously.
 I don’t want to live with dogs that have health issues, I don’t want my pet owners to live with dogs with health issues, and I don’t want breeders to see Talbot Hill in a pedigree and identify my kennel name with a health issue.

 AKC Breeder of Merit